 Here Jo also tried The Eagle, a spinner ride which I sat out because I was not into the idea of making myself dizzy.
 It’s more of a humongous centrifuge, but Jo said she definitely enjoyed it!
 Me, I just loved how colorful it looked.

 And now, we’re off to the grandest attraction yet!
 It’s my personal favorite — the Grand Aquarium!
 It has the world’s largest viewing dome and a mindblowing 5,000 fish!
 The sapphire-blue water is truly mesmerizing, as you watch the giant stingrays glide effortlessly, and as your eyes take in the explosion of colors that is the myriad of fishes.

 By mid-afternoon, take the cable car back down to The Waterfront for even more marine entertainment.
 After getting off the cable car, stroll through Old Hong Kong and get a taste of some local delicacies while breathing in the culture and history of Hong Kong in the 1950s.

 Once the tummy is satisfied, set your sights on their best – and my favorite – attraction yet.
 The Grand Aquarium has the world’s largest viewing dome and has an astonishing 5,000 fish.
 Gaze in awe at the mesmerizing sight of crystal blue water, huge stingrays and colorful fishes.
-At seven in the evening, head to the Aqua City Lagoon to watch Symbio! – a colorful and musical show with a 360⁰ water screen as its backdrop.
-It’s the perfect way to cap off an incredible day at the park.

-#5 How to Get There
+#5 Some Things to Remember and How to Get there